-18We limited our data collection to a sample of gram panchayats to lower transportation costs for survey teams.
-The gram panchayats were identified using the 2011 Population Census of India.
+&lt;sup>18 We limited our data collection to a sample of gram panchayats to lower transportation costs for survey teams.
+The gram panchayats were identified using the 2011 population census of India (Office of the Registrar General and Census Commissioner India 2011).

-19Approximately 17.5 percent of the villages across the 72 blocks are within 1.5 km of another village in a different block.
+&lt;sup>19 Approximately 17.5 percent of the villages across the 72 blocks are within 1.5 km of another village in a different block.

-20The farmer survey has almost no overlap with the dealers from treatment blocks.
+&lt;sup>20The farmer survey has almost no overlap with the dealers from treatment blocks.
 Using phone numbers of the treated dealers, we found only one of them in the farmer sample.